 1. Tell me about yourself?

-You could start off with this, I’m really energetic and enthusiastic about my work, I’m also a great communicator.
-Put in what your experience has made you become, then add up some attributes; I’m punctual, dependable, can be counted upon to finish anything I start.
-I consider myself hardworking, reliable, dependable, helpful, outgoing, organized, honest and cooperative.
+You could start off with this, I’m really energetic and enthusiastic about my work, and I’m also a great communicator.
+Put in what your experience has made you become, then add up some attributes; I’m punctual, dependable, and can be counted upon to finish anything I start.
+I consider myself hardworking, reliable, dependable, helpful, outgoing, organized, honest, and cooperative.
 That should do

 2. Why did you leave your previous job?